HookyQR/ltsr/README.md

 ### Layouts
 Providing a layout template to `render` will wrap the target rendered file in the layout at the point of a `yield`.
+`render` and `raw` may be called within the layout file, but note that none of the values sent to the template which invoked the layout are provided. (you may get them using the `yield 'name'` technique shown below).

 #### With `layout.lt`
 ```html